martijnweyburg/VWE.My/README.md

   But in this case I choose not to.
 Not enough time and for now a bit of overkill.

   DEPENDENCY INJECTION:
   I Used the dependency injection functionality of the .NET Core framework.
-Every Repository class and service class uses a interface that can be implemented on the right class.
+Every Repository class and service class uses a interface that can be implemented in the right class.
-  Every reporitory and service object is created in the startup.cs file by using the interfaces.
+  Every reporitory and service object is created in the startup.cs file by using these interfaces.
   In this case it is very easy to implement different repository or service implementations in the future.
   Just add a new class, give it the same interface and load it in the start up.
+  Dependency injection is a great start for having loosely coupled components.

   VALIDATION:
   I've implemented a validation attrribute for handling the year validation.
 This validation attribute is used as an attribute on the DTO.